Back to California

 Pupil Health: Suicide Prevention

-The bill changes the responsibility for developing a pupil suicide prevention training program from the State Department of Education to the Behavioral Health Services Oversight and Accountability Commission, and requires educational entities serving pupils from kindergarten through grade 12 to use this new training program if they choose to conduct suicide risk screenings.
+The bill changes the responsibility for developing a suicide prevention training program from the State Department of Education to the Behavioral Health Services Oversight and Accountability Commission, and it requires reporting on any suicide risk screenings conducted by educational entities.

 What This Bill Does

-• Removes the requirement for the State Department of Education to identify an evidence-based online training program for pupil suicide prevention.
+• Deletes the requirement for the State Department of Education to identify an evidence-based online training program for schools.

-• Requires the Behavioral Health Services Oversight and Accountability Commission to develop a new online training program on pupil suicide prevention.
+• Requires the Behavioral Health Services Oversight and Accountability Commission to develop a new online training program for school staff, pupils aged 13 or older, parents, guardians, and caregivers as part of suicide prevention policies.

-• Allows educational entities serving pupils from kindergarten through grade 12 to use this new training program if they choose to conduct suicide risk screenings.
+• Allows educational entities to choose whether to conduct suicide risk screenings.

 Who It Names or Affects

-• Educational entities serving pupils from kindergarten through grade 12, including county offices of education, school districts, state special schools, and charter schools.
+• County offices of education, school districts, state special schools, and charter schools

 Terms To Know